Starr8845/StockCL/README.md

 # StockCL

-The repository has been removed to https://github.com/SJTU-DMTai/StockCL.
+The repository has been moved to https://github.com/SJTU-DMTai/StockCL.